Read Email Regularly

 Student are afforded the opportunity to file an appeal if they are being treated in a discriminatory way.
 The University appeal of failing grades and grievance policies are available on-line at policies.cua.edu.

 The student has primary responsibility for ensuring that they adhere to the prescribed academic plan/program.
 Central to this responsibility is the appropriate use of Cardinal Station, Blackboard courseware, academic advisement and SON registration requirements.

-Cardinal Station: Cardinal Station is a comprehensive, online resource which allows students to manage their academic program, including course registration.
-Students are expected to know how to use the Cardinal Station functionalities including accessing the course catalog, schedule of classes and registration processes.
-The University provides Cardinal Station training as part of the Orientation Program.
-Online Cardinal Station tutorial assistance is available at computing.cua.edu/training and the Office of Enrollment Management has a published brochure of course registration information explaining how to use Cardinal Station registration resources.
+Cardinal Students: Cardinal Students is a comprehensive, online resource which allows students to manage their academic program, including course registration.
+Students are expected to know how to use the Cardinal Students functionalities including accessing the course catalog, schedule of classes and registration processes.
+The University provides Cardinal Students training as part of the Orientation Program.
+Online Cardinal Students tutorial assistance is available at computing.cua.edu/training and the Office of Enrollment Management has a published brochure of course registration information explaining how to use Cardinal Station registration resources.

 Blackboard and Other Courseware: The University supports various platforms for web-enhanced courses (http://courses.cua.edu/).
 The SON web-enhanced courses use Blackboard.
 The student is expected to learn how to use Blackboard components that will support their coursework.
 In addition, on occasion, textbooks have accompanying online or computerized elements.
 Students should learn how to use these elements and "plug ins".
 The SON uses your CUA network log on as your Blackboard log on; although the Blackboard system permits creation of other log ons, these may not be used for SON courses with a Blackboard component.